clojurewerkz/welle.docs/articles/kv.md

 ## Storing values

 Riak has several components to it but it is a key/value store at heart.
 You interact with it using functions in the `clojurewerkz.welle.kv` namespace.
 For example, `clojurewerkz.welle.kv/store` function stores objects in Riak.
-It takes a bucket name, a key and a value:
+It takes a connection, bucket name, key, and value:

 ``` clojure
 (ns welle.docs.examples